-Warning: This interface does implement efficient filtering of messages, but the filters have to be set in init() using the can_filters parameter.
+Warning: This interface does implement efficient filtering of messages, but the filters have to be set in init using the can_filters parameter.
 Using set_filters() does not work.

-- channel (str) Name of the object to open (e.g. "CANO") - bitrate (Optional[int]) Bitrate in bit/s - can_filters (Optional[Sequence[Union[CanFilter, CanFilterExtended]]]) See can.BusABC.set_filters(). - log_errors (bool) If True, communication errors will appear as CAN messages with is_error_frame set to True and arbitration_id will identify the error (default True)
+- channel (str) Name of the object to open (e.g. "CANO") - bitrate (int / None) Bitrate in bit/s - can_filters (Sequence[CanFilter | CanFilterExtended] | None) See can.
+BusABC.set_filters(). - log_errors (bool) If True, communication errors will appear as CAN messages with is_error_frame set to True and arbitration_id will identify the error (default True)

-- can.CanInterfaceNotImplementedError If the current operating system is not supported or the driver could not be loaded. - can.interfaces.nican.NicanInitializationError If the bus could not be set up.
+- CanInterfaceNotImplementedError If the current operating system is not supported or the driver could not be loaded. - NicanInitializationError If the bus could not be set up.